HOME

 Civil Record: Percy Land, the son of John Land, cloth drawer, and Lydia, formerly Law, was born on November 2, 1862, birth reported by Lydia Land, Mother, Wheat Croft, Batley.

-Church Record: I did not find a baptismal record for Percy.
+Church Record: I did not find a baptismal record for Percy as of July 2011.

 Further Records: Percy immigrated to Philadelphia with Lydia in 1883.
 I did not find any other records for him in Philadelphia.